google/kf/dashboards/README.md

 1. Dashboard name - The name of the dashboard that will be created.
 1. Cluster name - The name of the Kubernetes cluster the dashboard will target.
-1. Space - The name of the Kf space.
+1. Space - The name of the Kf Space the dashboard will target.

 Note: Running the script is not idempotent.